oracle/cloudtestdrive/AppDev/Tenancy_Setup_MIT.md

 - Detailed instructions are available on the link below:
   - Link to Step 3 - [Setup your Managed Kubernetes Instance](ATP-OKE/LabGuide660OKE_Create.md)

+### Functions

+If required you can request access to the Functions service, only available in Limited Availability.
+For this you need to communicate your **tenancy name** and **tenancy OCID** to your Oracle contact.